knysyy/dirmarks/README.md

 # DirMarks

 ## Installation
-Confirm execution only with zsh.
+Confirm execution only with zsh on macos.
 ```
 $ make install
 ```